airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 reach a null character.[35]
 Note that this means our records must contain at least one null character each.

 Here is the code.
-Put it in a file called `count-chars.s`:
+Put it in a file called `006-01-count-chars.s`:

 ``` gnuassembler
     # Assemble with `as --32` and `ld -m elf_i386`.